hyperagon/hyperagon.github.io/content/posts/2024-03-22/index.md

 !git clone https://github.com/AlexeyAB/darknet $DN # Makes a darknet folder
 ```

-Now we replace paths with the DN variable accordingly.
+Now we replace paths with the DN variable accordingly (Note: Skip if not using GPU).

 ```
 # https://stackoverflow.com/questions/39086/search-and-replace-a-line-in-a-file-in-python